prakass1/prakass1/README.md

 ### Hi there 👋
 Thank you for visiting my profile.
-I have been working with the technology over past years and have expertise in building rest api, automation, data engineering, and data science using python.
+I have been working with the technology over past 5+ years and have expertise in building rest apis, automation, data engineering, and data science using python.
 I am learning about cloud technology and apply cloud related architectures with data engineering, and analytics domains.

-🔭 I have been working currently with a products in AWS.
+🔭 I have been working currently with an ml product in AWS.

 Meantime, I also do some contribution to help anyone.
 Below are some good references of my projects: